-The solar Cáceres of the bond and its adjoining chapel Nossa Sra.
-Of the Incarnation was established in 1481 by Luiz de Cáceres.
+The close tie between Solar dos Cáceres and its adjoining chapel of Our Lady of the Incarnation was established in 1481 by Luiz de Cáceres.

-However later, Dona Maria Inês de Sá professed the Convent of Jesus giving up the bond in favor of his cousin and nephew Luis Albuquerque de Melo Pereira and Caceres, the house of Insua also nobleman from the House Real, who later became Governor and Captain General of Mato Grosso and Cuiaba, Brazil.
+In 1755, this concession, which comprised more than 200 properties, was granted to Aires de Sá e Melo, who was a nobleman from the Royal House and also counselor, minister, ambassador and secretary of state.
+Later, Maria Inês de Sá professed religious vows at the Convent of Jesus and gave up this privilege in favour of her cousin and nephew Luis Albuquerque de Melo Pereira and Caceres, from the House of Insua, also a nobleman from the Royal House, who later became Governor and Captain General of Mato Grosso and Cuiaba, Brazil.

-Recently, in 2013, the manor was rebuilt, retaining its entire structure and rustic architecture, however, combined with a refined and modern décor, becoming a magnificent development of Rural Tourism.
+Recently, in 2013, the manor house was rebuilt, keeping its entire structure and rustic architecture.
+However, it was combined with a refined and modern décor, becoming a magnificente and unique Rural Tourism accommodation.